AAA3A-AAA3A/AAA3A-cogs/README.rst

 There is also a slash command, a context menu for the user and another for the messages (note that this doesn't work all the time because the bot sends a message in the same channel, gets the context of this message, changes the author and invokes the real command).

+**TicketTool:**

+A cog to set up a ticket system on your server, with many options.
+It has many commands in a ticket channel to export all messages in the ticket, close it, reopen it, delete the channel, log, change the owner of the ticket, claim the ticket, add/remove a member to the ticket, etc. Many roles: a ping role, an admin role, a support role, a view role, a ticket role...

 **CmdChannel:**

 Allow bot moderators to type commands in a command channel with a result in the specified channel.